E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 locale-gen
 ```

-List the default locale by executing the following command:
+List the available locales by executing the following command:

 ```bash
 eselect locale list
 ```

 Then set the default locale by executing the following command: